2022 BAL qualification: Elite 16

-In the elite 16, two groups of eight teams will be created consisting of the top two teams and wild cards of the first round.
+In the elite 16, two groups of eight teams were created consisting of the top two teams and wild cards of the first round.
 AS Salé, as the national champions of Morocco, directly enters this stage.
-Competition will begin on 02 December 2021 (Division East) in Johannesburg and 11 December 2021 (Division West) in Yaounde.
+Competition began on 2 December 2021 (Division East) in Johannesburg and 11 December 2021 (Division West) in Yaounde.
 The top three teams from each group advance to the 2022 BAL season.

 On 20 November 2021, the draw was held in Abidjan.
 On 11 December, FIBA announced ASPAC had withdrawn and AS Salé was not available.